What are the variables that go into planning an amazing safari vacation, and how to choose from all the possible safari options?

 The advantage of self-drive is cost and freedom: the price of your rental car is offset by the savings you get from not hiring a local guide.
 And because there is no guide you can drive when you want.

 The disadvantages of self-drive include lack of guide, who will know the terrain and can spot animals that you will miss, and the hassle of breakdowns.
 The rented vehicle in the photo below had to wait until a park ranger came along with a real 4×4, to tow their inadequate Nissan NP300 out of the loose sand.
 Both of the campers’ travelling companions’ vehicles tried and failed to tow him out, and the sand was not that deep.
+The big disadvantage is that self drive is not allowed everywhere, your choices are severely restricted.

 Non-jeep game viewing: With both self-drive or fly-in, in addition to guided game drives by jeep, there exist other modes of viewing game.
 Try to stay at lodges that offer at least one of the following game viewing alternatives: